m4ndeb2r/DesignPatternDetector/README.md

 All arguments can be entered in the GUI.
 Pattern detection is currently no different from the original prototype, fundamentally.

+**Example**

+`$ java -jar ./target/DesignPatternDetector.jar -x input.xmi -t templates.xml -n 1
+`

+(Note that the name of the application has changed from patterndetectionArgouml to DesignPatternDedector.)

 ## Working on ...
 We are currently working on: